 The defender started his career at Tottenham Hotspur in 1972 and spent five years with the London club before moving on to Coventry City.

 City signed the defender for £130,000 but he only stayed at the club for the 1978/79 season, featuring for the club just 24 times and scoring the one goal.

 He moved onto Derby County for a two-year spell before moving back to London with Orient where he made 36 appearances during a two-year spell.
 He ended his 18-year career at Cambridge United in 1985.

 He netted eight times last season and played in almost every match, making 55 appearances.
-His pace and crossing ability makes him one of the best wingers in the division and he will be looking to kick on this season.
+His pace and crossing ability makes him one of the best wingers in the division and he has kicked on further this season scoring 10 goals in 33 appearances.

-It was his goal which separated the Sky Blues and Orient at the Ricoh Arena at the end of last season and despite interest from Championship, he is expected to stay at Brisbane Road.
+It was his goal which separated the Sky Blues and Orient at the end of last season and despite interest from Championship, he opted to stay at Brisbane Road.

-With the experienced Kevin Lisbie and Shaun Batt up front, City will have to make sure Cox struggles to supply the front-two with his service.
+With the experienced Kevin Lisbie, David Mooney, Chris Dagnall and Shaun Batt all options up front, City will have to make sure Cox struggles to supply the front-two with his service.

 Tickets for the Sky Blues' home League One clash with Leyton Orient at the Matchroom Stadium are available on the gate